VauntDev/docs/docs/features/achievements.md

 for this achievement will be checked periodically and awards granted to users when they meet the contribution requirements.

-A achievment of type "once" is awarded only at a configured date and then is no longer earnable even if users meet the conditions after the fact.
+An achievement of type "once" is awarded only at a configured date and then is no longer earnable even if users meet the conditions after the fact.
 The date for this field must be provided in the metadata.date field of the achievement.

 ### Achievement Metadata